mgijax/fewi/HMDCREADME.md

 This is the main style sheet for the page.
 Most all styles can be found in here.

 ### [popup.css](www/css/hmdc/popup.css)
-This style sheet controls the styles in the popup windows from the hmdc
+This style sheet controls the styles in the popup windows from the hmdc.
+This is also included on the main page of the HMDC.

 ## Controllers
 ### [DiseaseController](www/hmdc/app/components/search/DiseaseController.js)
 This controller handles the filtering for the disease table, as well as using the Search Service to do the data query for the table.
 This controller also handles the popup for the "Source" link on the smart table.
 ### [GeneController](www/hmdc/app/components/search/GeneController.js)
-This controller handles the filtering for the disease table, as well as using the Search Service to do the data query for the table.
+This controller handles the filtering for the gene table, as well as using the Search Service to do the data query for the table.
 This controller also handles the popup for the "Source" link on the smart table.
 ### [GridController](www/hmdc/app/components/search/GridController.js)
 This controller handles the following: